Xombi17/LinkedIn-Post/README.md

 **Write.
 Rewrite.
 Shine on LinkedIn — in one click.**

-A minimal AI-powered web app built with Next.js and TailwindCSS to help you generate, rewrite, and optimize LinkedIn posts using OpenRouter AI.
+A beautiful, modern AI-powered web app built with Next.js and TailwindCSS to help you generate, rewrite, enhance, and optimize LinkedIn posts using OpenRouter AI.

+## 🎉 What's New!

+### Modern Landing Page with Animations
+- Stunning dark-themed hero section with gradient animations
+- Interactive feature cards with hover effects
+- Smooth scroll animations and transitions
+- "Get Started" flow that transitions to the app
+- Fully responsive design for all devices

+### Enhanced Tool (NEW!)
+- 9 different enhancement types for your posts
+- Make posts longer/shorter, add storytelling, improve hooks
+- Custom enhancement instructions
+- Perfect for iterating on generated content

-## 🎉 New Feature: 3 Optimized Post Versions!
+### 3 Optimized Post Versions!

 The Optimizer doesn't just analyze your posts anymore — it creates **3 fully optimized versions** implementing the improvement suggestions!
 Each version has a unique approach, so you can choose your favorite and post immediately. 🚀